Daegu FC vs Gwangju Live Score and Live Stream

 Live Standings

 As always, Korea Republic K-League 1's live standings are availble and updated in real time.
-Gwangju hold 5th place with sixteen points after ten matches, while Daegu FC hold 11th place with seven points after ten matches.
+Daegu FC are currently 12th in the table with twelve points from eighteen matches, while Gwangju are currently 8th in the table with 24 points from eighteen matches.

 Video Highlights

-We are adding goal videos and full video highlights of the match between Gwangju and Daegu FC in real time.
-You can watch the goals by Hui-su Kang, Oh Hu-Seong and Cesinha as the videos of the goals are added usually minutes after the actual event if there are any official videos available.
-Full video highlights of Gwangju - Daegu FC are being added as they become available on the official social media channels of the league or the teams.
+We are adding goal videos and full video highlights of the match between Daegu FC and Gwangju in real time.
+You can watch the goals by Jasir Asani and Bruno Lamas as the videos of the goals are added usually minutes after the actual event if there are any official videos available.
+Full video highlights of Daegu FC - Gwangju are being added as they become available on the official social media channels of the league or the teams.

 Live Commentary